jangroth/aws-certification-notes/solutions-architect-professional.md

 * **Compute node**: for performing the queries, send results to back leader
 * **Workload management (WLM)**: enables users to flexibly manage priorities within workloads so that short, fast-running queries won't get stuck in queues behind long-running queries.
 * Backup & Restore, Security VPC/IAM/KMS, Monitoring
+* Can take cross-region snapshots
+	* Have to configure a `snapshot copy grant` for a master key in the destination region
 * Redshift Enhanced VPC Routing: COPY/UNLOAD goes through VPC

 <a name="10_5_3"></a>